Chronos-Vault/chronos-vault-security/formal-verification/LEAN_PROOF_ROADMAP.md

 **Upon Completion:**

-> *"Every security property of Chronos Vault's Trinity Protocol has been mathematically proven using the Lean 4 theorem prover.
+> *"Every security property of Chronos Vault's Trinity Protocol™ has been mathematically proven using the Lean 4 theorem prover.
 The proofs are publicly verifiable, open-source, and automatically checked via CI/CD.
 Unlike traditional audits that rely on human review, our guarantees are derived from mathematical certainty - provably secure under stated cryptographic assumptions."*

 **Trust Math, Not Humans.** ✓